Home | Small Faces Story | Tour of London | Discography | Features | Members | Books | Links | A-Z | Contact

 Small Faces Covers A-M

 Which Small Faces songs have been covered by which artists?
 Do they do them justice?
-I some of them but please e-mail with any additions to this list.
+Please e-mail with any additions to this list.
 Thanks to The Darlings of Wapping Wharf Launderette, Roland Schmitt of Happy Boys Happy and everybody else who has contributed to this feature.

 Afterglow of Your Love